List of telecom companies in India: Internet service providers (ISPs)

 Internet service providers (ISPs) offering broadband (wired + wireless) services.
-The total number of broadband subscribers stood at 995.63 million as of 30.09.2025.
-Total Wireless broadband subscribers stood at 950.23 million and wireline broadband subscribers stood at 44.40 million.
+The total number of broadband subscribers stood at 1094.48 million as of 31.07.2026.
+Total Wireless broadband subscribers stood at 1046.34 million and wireline broadband subscribers stood at 48.14 million.

-As of 30.09.2025, top five Wireless Broadband Service providers which have market share of 99.99% is as follows:
+As of 31.07.2026, the top five wireless broadband service providers which have market share of 99.99% is as follows: